opencontainers/tob/CHARTER.md

 ## 12. Amendments and Notice

 a.
-This Charter may be amended by a TOB decision using the process outlined in Section 6 (n) of this Charter, subject to veto by The Linux Foundation Board of Directors for reasonable cause, with thirty (30) days’ notice to the OCI Members before taking effect.
+This Charter may be amended by a TOB decision using the process outlined in Section 6 (o) of this Charter, subject to veto by The Linux Foundation Board of Directors for reasonable cause, with thirty (30) days’ notice to the OCI Members before taking effect.